 The APPS screen displays icons for all installed applications.
 The table below lists the applications installed on the TC51.
-Refer to the TC51 Touch Computer Integrator Guide for Android Version 7.1.2 for information on installing and uninstalling application.
+Refer to the TC51 Touch Computer Integrator Guide for Android Version 6.0.1 for information on installing and uninstalling application.

-Table 7 Applications
+Table 2-4 Applications

-lcon Description 9 ActiveEdge Touch Zone - Provides quick and convenient on-touch access to key features or applications while users are in the middle of other workflow applications or tasks.
+lcon Description 9 ActiveEdge Touch Zone - Provides quick and convenient ont-touch access to key features or applications while users are in the middle of other workflow applications or tasks.
+Available on builds BSP 19-01.4 and above.
 AppGallery - Provides links to utilities and demonstration applications that can be installed on the TC51.
-Battery Management - Displays battery information, including charge level, status, health and wear level.
-Battery Swap - Use to place device in Battery Swap mode when replacing the battery. ₩ 😵 Bluetooth Pairing Utility - Use to pair the RS507 Hands-free Imager with the TC51 by scanning a bar code. - × + = Calculator - Provides the basic and scientific arithmetic functions.
-452 Calendar - Use to manage events and appointments (Available only on devices without GMS software).
+0 Settings - Use to configure the TC51.
+Battery Swap - Use to place device in Battery Swap mode when replacing the battery. ₩ 😵 Bluetooth Pairing Utility - Use to pair the RS507 Hans-free Imager with the TC51 by scanning a bar code.
+Browser - Use to access the Internet or intranet. - × + = Calculator - Provides the basic and scientific arithmetic functions.
 31 Calendar - Use to manage events and appointments.
 TC51 with GMS only.
-O Chrome - Use to access the Internet or intranet.
+Camera - Take photos or record videos.For more information see Camera on page 3-10.
+9 Chrome - Use to access the Internet or intranet.
 TC51 with GMS only.
-9 Chromium - Use to access the Internet or intranet.
-TC51 without GMS only.
 Clock - Use to schedule alarms for appointments or as a wake-up.